MarkEdmondson1234/entropyMatrixViz/README.md

 R version of this python implementation of *Measuring entropy patterns of a 2d binary matrix* by William Huber using Mathematica at https://github.com/MarkEdmondson1234/matrix-entropy

-It uses the concept of localised similarilty to try and give a intuitive visualisation on if a matrix is ordered (low entropy) or unordered (high entropy)
+It uses the concept of localised similarilty to try and give an intuitive visualisation on if a matrix is ordered (low entropy) or unordered (high entropy)

 ## Demo